LambdaHack/LambdaHack/GameDefinition/PLAYING.md

-Instead of a monster, the aiming crosshair status area may describe a position on the map, a recently spotted item on the floor or an item in inventory selected for further action or, if none are available, a summary of the team status.
+Instead of a monster, the aiming crosshair status area may describe a position on the map, a recently spotted item on the floor or an item in inventory selected for further action or, if none are available, a summary of the team composition.
 For example, this form

     5  Lofty hall    [33% seen] exact spot (71,12)    p15 l10